cowboyprinter/Bible-Quoter/README.md

-# Generate a random book quote
+# Generate random book quotes
 # using
 # Bible-Quoter

 ## Project Description
 Bible-Quoter is a web application that displays a randomly generated quote from the Bible.
 The project is designed to be a starting point for developers to add generative sound and images to enhance the UI/UX.
 Additionally, the Bible can be interchanged with an API to any favorite book, and the quotations can be translated into any desired language.
+Help expand the functionality!

 ## Key Features
 - Displays a random Bible quote on page load.